Joseph Malachy Kavanagh: Life

-Kavanagh was born in south Dublin City.Ireland Despite being a prolific painter, his work is extremely rare.
+Kavanagh was born in Dublin.
+Despite being a prolific painter, his work is extremely rare.
 He was appointed as Keeper of the Royal Hibernian Academy in 1910 and was given a studio space on the upper floor of the building at Academy House on Abbey Street.
 However, this prestigious post was to bring him misfortune during the Easter Rising of 1916 when Academy House was destroyed by shelling and engulfed in a fire which destroyed his studio and most of his paintings.
-According to Aidan Dunne, the Academy was likely hit by the Royal Navy warship HMY Helga (later in service of the new Irish Free State as the Irish patrol vessel Muirchu):
+According to Aidan Dunne, the academy was likely hit by the Royal Navy warship HMY Helga (later in service of the new Irish Free State as the Irish patrol vessel Muirchu):

 He was arrested by British troops as he left the building, and was held in the custom house for a week.
 After this his health declined.
 Kavanagh submitted a claim for his losses to the Property Losses Ireland Committee (PLIC/1/2694).
 The fire at Academy House destroyed over 500 pieces of art, including from artists Jack Butler Yeats, Madeline Green and John Lavery.
 The upper floors of the main facade of the building were retained and included in the replacement building.

 It is recorded in the Irish Times of 3 April 1918 that he died in Dublin on 2 April 1918.
 However, the Calendar of Wills states that Joseph Malachy Kavanagh, artist, formerly resident of the Royal Hibernian Academy, died on 17 April 1918 and that his residence at his death was at 26 Great Brunswick Street (now Pearse Street), Dublin, and that he bequeathed his estate to Patrick Joseph O'Reilly.
 This address was also used previously by a sculptor, John Coates.
 Kavanagh lived next door to Patrick Pearse - who was one of the leaders of the Easter Rising in 1916 - and his brother Willie Pearse, both of whom were born at and resided at 27 Great Brunswick Street (now Pearse Street), home of the family business, until their execution on 3 May 1916 for their role in the Easter Rising.

 Due to the rarity of his works, there have been forgeries sold as his paintings but his works are rarely unsigned.